iver56/cross-adaptive-audio/README.md

 There are some example files in the test_audio folder.
 For example, copy drums.wav and noise.wav from the test_audio folder to the input folder.

 Our goal in the following example experiment is to make noise.wav sound like drums.wav by running noise.wav through the "dist_lpf" audio effect.
-The audio effect has a parameters that are controlled by the output of a neural network.
+The audio effect has a set of parameters that are controlled by the output of a neural network.
 The experiment is all about evolving one or more neural networks that behave such that the processed version of noise.wav sounds like drums.wav

 Run the command `python neuroevolution.py -i drums.wav noise.wav -g 10 -p 20`